ruby-rdf/rdf-raptor/README.md

 To install the required [Raptor][] command-line tools themselves, look for a `raptor` or `raptor-utils` package in your platform's package management system.
-Here follow installation instructions for the Mac and the most common Linux and BSD distributions:
+For your convenience, here follow installation instructions for the Mac and the most common Linux and BSD distributions:

     % [sudo] port install raptor             # Mac OS X with MacPorts
     % [sudo] fink install raptor-bin         # Mac OS X with Fink